By Katie Wilson

 Hinterlandes Converted Bus, Cumbria

-A converted bus with a VW camper on the roof is definitely one of the most unusual places to stay on this list.
+A converted bus with a VW camper on the roof has to be one of the most unusual places to stay in the UK.

 What was once an old American school bus has been completely transformed to include an Aga, shower and compost loo, so it’s also eco-friendly.

 The bedroom is up a ladder from the main space in the VW camper, which by a feat of impressive engineering has been attached to the roof.
-And the wood-fired hot tub outside is the perfect spot for watching the sun go down.
+While the wood-fired hot tub is the perfect spot for watching the sun go down.

 Sleeps 2 | Prices from £100 a night